 The core curriculum includes the following courses; students may request a substitution of selected core courses on the basis of previous coursework.
 Students must earn a grade of B-minus or higher in all core courses except PBAF:6208 Program Seminar.

 Beginning in the second semester, students choose a concentration area and develop it by applying the concepts and skills developed in the core.
-Currently, the school's faculty and course offerings support four concentration areas: economic development, housing and community development, land use and environmental planning, and transportation planning.
+Currently, the school's faculty and course offerings support three concentration areas: housing, community, and economic development; land use and environmental planning; and transportation planning.

 Each concentration area consists of one required course and two electives; at least one of the electives must be in a School of Planning and Public Affairs course (prefix PBAF or URP) numbered 5000 or above.
 Students must earn a grade of B-minus or higher in all concentration area courses.